jeka-dev/working-examples/springboot-multi-modules/readme.md

 with pure client web application.
 It also demonstrates how to share common build features amongs multiple modules and how to drive the whole build.

+__Note__ : This is not the only way to organize multi-module projects :
+* It's possible to have a "master" module at the same level than the other modules.
+* It's not necessary to have a 'build-common' module.
+It's possible to define the common builds into  module 'utils' for example.

 ## What is inside ?

 This project contains two applications providing the same functionality : compute a magic formula according an input number.